OpeOnikute/mrkt-api/README.md

 - When calling an authorised endpoint, pass in a header called `Authorization` with the value `Bearer <token>`.

 ### Alert Types
 These are available for users to select when creating the entry.
 When they select one, the priority is automatically assigned.
 The types are managed from the admin so they can be dynamic.
+They are added to an entry by passing just the ID.
 The priority levels are loosely based on [DEFCON](https://en.wikipedia.org/wiki/DEFCON).

 #### Levels